Dkhotpockets/RAGFlow-Slim-with-Graphiti-Integration/OLLAMA_GUIDE.md

 ollama list
 ```

-### 4. Configure RAGFlow Slim Graphs to Use Ollama
+### 4. Configure RAGFlow Slim with Graphiti Integration to Use Ollama

 **Option A: Set environment variable (recommended)**
 ```powershell